hbrc-fpga-class/peripherals/doc/pi_setup.md

 When you power on the Pi it creates it's own wifi AP.
 I'm not sure the exact name but is is something like "homebrewXXX".
 You can connect to that AP via another computer and ssh into the Pi via.
+The AP passkey should be *robotseverywhere*

 ```
-ssh ubuntu@hombrew.local
+ssh ubuntu@homebrew.local
 ```

 The password is "ubuntu"